 In the days after I first got my PICC Line inserted, I was obsessed with making sure it was clean and free from infection.
 Though we had regularly scheduled visits from home nurses, my Dad and I made it our mission to learn how to complete a PICC Line dressing change so that no matter what happened, we would be able to keep the site clean, secure, and protected.

-Those first few days were scary and I was so grateful to my dad for taking the time to learn how to learn this process.
-I quickly learned that together, we could complete a PICC Line dressing change like pros.
+Those first few days were scary and I was so grateful to my dad for taking the time to understand this process.
+I quickly learned that together, we could complete a dressing change like pros.

+You can complete a PICC line dressing change at home, but don’t do so alone!
 A dressing change should be a sterile process and sterile techniques should be applied.
-Either a caregiver, family member, or home nurse should help you with your dressing change to maintain a sterile process throughout.
+A caregiver, family member, or home nurse should help you with your dressing change to maintain a sterile environment throughout the process.

+Check your PICC line dressing every day and change it about once a week.
 If you notice that the edges of your dressing are pulling off the skin, that means it’s time for a change.
-This likely will happen about once a week, but if your dressing gets dirty or wet, you may need to change earlier than expected.
+This likely will happen about once a week, but if your dressing gets dirty or wet, you may need to change your dressing earlier than expected.

-Before you start the process, clean the surface you’ll be conducting your PICC Line dressing change on.
+Get clean!
+Before you start the process, clean the surface on which you will be conducting your PICC line dressing change.
 You can use a household cleaner and then let that surface air dry.
 Wash your hands with soap and water.
 Once you’re ready, open up the sterile dressing kit and place it within reach on your cleaned surface.

 - Put on sterile gloves